 So, to withstand the high UV rays, major thunderstorms, and dangerous lightning strikes, you need durable roofs that are fire-resistant and built to withstand significant storms.
 Let’s discuss a common type of roof underlayment installed on Florida homes.

-Do Florida Roof Underlayments Provide UV Protection?
+Do Florida Roof Underlayment Provide UV Protection?

 If you’re like most Floridians, you are used to receiving lots of sun at home.
 In fact, Florida has more sunshine than any other state in the country- almost 300 days per year!
 With significant exposure to UV rays, Florida homes do better with some roofing materials than others.